coder-finance/dao/coder.finance/Prototype Draft Board.md

 3. Being a contributer is more important than holding tokens.
 4. Veto vote.
 5. Largest contributors vote.
+6. If you have more than S token ou have to reveal yourself.

 Vote is a blockchain record:
 - Voter: public key
 - Proposal hash

+How to protect from a predatory entity that buys a lot of tokens to vote maliciously and then immediatelly dumps them?